nicolehao34/nicolehao34.github.io/_posts/2025-05-25-NeuroSymbolic-AI.md

 ### Medicine

-- Enhances diagnostic accuracy using NNs with symbolic reasoning
+- NSAI enhances diagnostic accuracy using NNs with symbolic reasoning
 - Reduces the incidence of AI-generated hallucinations and improves the reliability of clinical decision, because NSAI can process complex medical data and align their outputs with established medical knowledge

 ### Finance

--  Bolster fraud detection and risk management.
+-  NSAI can bolster fraud detection and risk management.
 By combining pattern recognition capabilities of neural networks with the logical inference of symbolic AI,

 - Identify fraudulent activities more accurately and in real-time using pattern recognition of NNs with logical inference of symbolic AI